isomerpages/moe-necrg/_ne-related-lj-for-students/Arts, Culture & Heritage/Singapore Chinese Cultural Centre: Guided Tours.md

 <p>What is “SINGAPO人” about the Chinese in Singapore?
 In this guided tour
-of Singapore Chinese Cultural Centre’s exhibition, “SINGAPO人: Discovering Singapore Chinese Culture”, our trained facilitators will lead students to explore what makes up Chinese Singaporean culture through daily life – local food, language, and festivals.
+of Singapore Chinese Cultural Centre’s exhibition, “SINGAPO人: Discovering Singapore Chinese Culture”, our trained facilitators will lead students to explore what makes up Singapore Chinese culture through daily life – local food, language, and festivals.
 Students will uncover the factors which influence the shaping of culture and how this identity has evolved over time and continues to change today.
 Our exhibition is open from 10am to 8pm daily, except Mondays, when we are open from 2pm to 8pm.</p>